hudson155/kairo/limber-backend/README.md

 │           the common:config module).
 ├── finder: The finder interface, related interfaces, and supporting classes │           (see the common:finder module).
+├── serialization: Shared JSON serialization code (see the common:serialization │                  module).
 └── util
     ├── darb: Code relating to the Dense(ish) Albeit Readable Binary format │         (see the common:util module, especially the DarbEncoder class).